Patient & Family Advisory Council Program

 - Develop community awareness of the Patient & Family Advisory Council through engaging the community.

-At the Rideout Cancer Center, patients and their families are recognized as valued members of our health care team who have important perspectives, feedback and solutions to share.
-The philosophy of patient and family centered care is central to our services at Rideout Health.
+At the Adventist Health and Rideout Cancer Center, patients and their families are recognized as valued members of our health care team who have important perspectives, feedback and solutions to share.
+The philosophy of patient and family centered care is central to our services at Adventist Health and Rideout.
 As such, we are committed to strengthening partnerships with patients and families, and our advisors are vital to this endeavor.